Written By Philippa Walsh

 Yes we're busy, we get tired; but when you're with your partner, put down your phone, turn off the TV and focus on them.
 You got together for a reason, try and remind yourself of what that was.
 The honeymoon days might have passed where you were constantly messaging each other or couldn't sleep for talking all night, but what about creating a sense of balance rather than it having to be all or nothing?

-Do you even know what your partners dreams are anymore? or how they are feeling right now in this moment?
+Do you even know how your partner is feeling right now in this moment?
 How can you if you don't ask?
 It's all too easy to assume that your partner is okay and become preoccupied in your own thoughts and needs.

 Lack of respect

 Often when we start taking our partner for granted, we forget to show respect for their needs.
 A lack of respect can be shown in the way we speak or behave towards our partner.
-If you find that you have a tendency to criticise or bark orders at your partner like ""can't you even make toast without burning it?" or "make me another cup of tea" think about how this would make you feel.
-Would you want to be made to feel small or treated like a PA?
+If you find that you have a tendency to criticize or bark orders at your partner think about how this would make you feel.

 When you lose respect for each other, your relationship can rapidly go downhill without remedial action.
 Be more aware of how you both behave towards each other.
 Do you or your partner dismiss each others needs?
 Try to show each other the respect that you did when you first met.